 Almond Biscotti with Citrus Recipe

-Also, because I typically have salted butter on hand, I use it, and omit salt when called for in baked goods.
-If you substitute unsalted butter, just add 1/2 teaspoon kosher salt, as a flavor enhancer.
+Recipe note: Because I typically have salted butter on hand, I use it, and omit salt when called for in baked goods.
+If you substitute unsalted butter when making this recipe, simply add 1/2 teaspoon of salt, as a flavor enhancer.

 - 2 3/4 cups all purpose flour, spooned and leveled